nadapapa/bash-scripts/README.md

-# bash-scripts
+# shell-scripts
-repo of useful bash scripts and config files
+repo of useful shell scripts and config files